Student Employee Appreciation Week: April 12-18, 2015

 Announcing our Festival for Student Employees:

-The first 200 student employees to arrive will receive a free set of in-ear earbuds.
+The first 200 student employees to arrive will receive a free gift.
 All attending student employees are eligible for great raffle prizes, including the grand prize of an iPad.

 The event is sponsored by the Student Employment Office and Dartmouth Dining Services, with prizes provided by the Tucker Foundation, Dartmouth Athletics, EBAs, Umpleby's, Stinson's Store & Deli, Dan & Whit's, with the list continuing to grow.